mixxxdj/website/content/news/2022-09-02-gsoc-final-blog-david-chocholaty.md

 The implementation uses the [RubberBand library]( https://breakfastquay.com/rubberband/) for changing a pitch of an input track.
 The effect works in real-time mode and adheres to the “push model” implementation.
-It means that the input data are offered to the RubberBand instead of that the library requires the amount of input data.
+That means that the input data are offered to the RubberBand instead of that the library requires the amount of input data.